-The hydraulic lift link is connected to rear auxiliary hydraulic valve 1 or 2.
+The hydraulic lift link is connected to the rear on/off valve or to the rear auxiliary hydraulic valve 1.

 IMPORTANT: When adjusting the hydraulic lift link, make sure that the implement does not hit the tractor or ground to avoid damages.